tsiontegegn/Malariadetection/README.md

 Model Architecture:
 The model is a Convolutional Neural Network (CNN) designed for binary classification.
 It consists of three convolutional blocks for feature extraction and a fully connected classifier.
 Batch normalization, ReLU activations, and dropout are incorporated for stable training and overfitting prevention.
 The final layer outputs probabilities for the two classes.
+The data set can be find at https://ceb.nlm.nih.gov/repositories/malaria-datasets/